natural-harmonia-gropius/input-event/README.md

 ## Support for multiple configuration files

 You can spread out the configuration files into multiple ones like this and load them together at runtime.
+For same key, any events in new config will overwrite all events in old config.

 ```ini
 script-opts-add=inputevent-configs="input.conf,~~/test.conf,~~/test.json"